tarwn/lessthandot-hugo/blogs/content/posts/2016-04-08-asp-net-ensure-your-actions-arent-missing-authorization-with-unit-tests.md

   <p>
-    Similar to the MVC test, we are looking for any actions that don&#8217;t have an attribute implementing IAuthorizationFilter or AllowAnonymous attribute.
+    Similar to the MVC test, we are looking for any actions that don't have an attribute implementing IAuthorizationFilter or AllowAnonymous attribute.
   </p>